fbrowther/Predicting-Credit-Risk-Using-Supervised-Machine-Learning-Models/README.md

       (2) Main performance metrics of ML models such as Recall, Precision, Accuracy, and f1-score will be determined and compared.

-      (3) Any fine tuning that is needed to improve the performace of the models will be carried out e.g., Feature Selection & Hyperparameter Tuning.
+      (3) Any fine tuning that is needed to improve the performace of the models will be carried out using Feature Selection & Hyperparameter Tuning.

 ## Specific Libraries and modules employed -